310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Chiaki idle %}
 Takamine used to have no motivation, but now he works hard on his jobs no matter the reason.
 Personally, I don’t want to oppose that.

-The one who kept telling him to do his best, and to keep going is me, after all.
+The one who kept telling him to do his best and to keep going is me, after all.

 I refuse to become a two-faced person who changes what they say depending on the time and place.
 {% endbubble %}